KnowledgeForwardSolutions/DbC.Net/README.md

 # Using DbC.Net

 ## Exception Factories

+DbC.Net uses exception factories to create the exception that is thrown when a requirement is not met.
+DbC.Net provides a variety of standard exception factories as lazily created singletons in the StandardExceptionFactories class.
+You can create your own exception factory by creating a class that implements IExceptionFactory.
+All DbC.Net provided exception factories are derived from the abstract class ExceptionFactoryBase and you may derive your own exception factories from ExceptionFactoryBase if you like.

+### Data Dictionary

+DbC.Net exception factories have several important features: data dictionaries, message templates and value transforms.
+The CreateException method of IExceptionFactory accepts a data parameter of type Dictionary<String, Object>.
+ExceptionFactoryBase uses that dictionary to populate the Data property of the created exception and is also to build the exception method from the message template.
+Each DbC.Net Requires.../Ensures... fills the data dictionary with values related to the failed requirement before invoking CreateException.
+See the individual Requires.../Ensures... method documentation for the values that are added to the data dictionary.
+The keys used for entries in the data dictionary are constants available in the DataNames class.

+### Message Templates

+The CreateException method of IExceptionFactory also accepts a string message template parameter.
+ExceptionFactoryBase uses the data dictionary and the message template to create the final error message by replacing placeholders in the message template with values from the data dictionary.
+Placeholders are delimited by curly braces (example: {Value}).
+ExceptionFactoryBase will walk the entries in the data dictionary and replace any placeholder in the message template that matches the key of a data dictionary item with that item's value.

+### Value Transforms

+DbC.Net exception factories use value transforms for several reasons, primarily to prevent sensitive data from being exposed in error messages and log entries as well as to prevent filling logs with unnecessarily large amounts of data.
+Dbc.Net value transforms implement IValueTransform and use the Decorator Pattern to extend basic transforms with additional features.
+DbC.Net provides a variety of standard value transforms as lazily created singletons in the StandardTransforms class.
+Value transforms do not affect the value being checked, they are only used to transform a value that will be included in the exception being created.

+If you create your own exception factory by deriving from ExceptionFactoryBase you will have message template handling and value transforms available as methods that you can use in your implementation of CreateException.

 DbC.Net provides a number of exception factory classes for creating common exceptions and you are also able to implement your own factory class.